-Your organisation avoids the capital outlay for storage and the complexity of storage management, which typically requires skilled staff to manage data, and meet legal and compliance requirements.
+Your organization avoids the capital outlay for storage and the complexity of storage management, which typically requires a skilled staff to manage data and meet legal and compliance requirements.
 IaaS is useful for handling unpredictable demand and steadily growing storage needs.
-It also can simplify planning and management of back-up and recovery systems.
+It also can simplify planning and management of backup and recovery systems.

-High-performance computing on supercomputers, computer grids or computer clusters helps solve complex problems involving millions of variables or calculations.
-Examples include protein folding and earthquake simulations, climate and weather predictions, financial modelling and product design evaluations.
+High-performance computing on supercomputers, computer grids, or computer clusters helps solve complex problems involving millions of variables or calculations.
+Examples include protein folding and earthquake simulations, climate and weather predictions, financial modeling, and product design evaluations.

 Advantages of IaaS

-IaaS eliminates the cost of configuring and managing a physical datacentre which makes it a cost-effective choice for migrating to the cloud.
-The pay-as-you-go subscription models used by IaaS providers help you reduce hardware costs and maintenance, and enable your IT team to focus on core business.
+IaaS eliminates the cost of configuring and managing a physical datacenter, which makes it a cost-effective choice for migrating to the cloud.
+The pay-as-you-go subscription models used by IaaS providers help you reduce hardware costs and maintenance and enable your IT team to focus on core business.